kyxap1/starred/README.md

 - [aquasecurity/kube-bench](https://github.com/aquasecurity/kube-bench) - Checks whether Kubernetes is deployed according to security best practices as defined in the CIS Kubernetes Benchmark
 - [looterz/grimd](https://github.com/looterz/grimd) - :zap: fast dns proxy that can run anywhere, built to black-hole internet advertisements and malware servers
 - [shadowsocks/v2ray-plugin](https://github.com/shadowsocks/v2ray-plugin) - A SIP003 plugin based on v2ray
-- [hakaioffsec/navgix](https://github.com/hakaioffsec/navgix) - navgix is a multi-threaded golang tool that will check for nginx alias traversal vulnerabilities
 - [stakater/Reloader](https://github.com/stakater/Reloader) - A Kubernetes controller to watch changes in ConfigMap and Secrets and do rolling upgrades on Pods with their associated Deployment, StatefulSet, DaemonSet and DeploymentConfig – [✩Star] if you're usin
 - [goharbor/harbor](https://github.com/goharbor/harbor) - An open source trusted cloud native registry project that stores, signs, and scans content.
 - [eddycharly/terraform-provider-kops](https://github.com/eddycharly/terraform-provider-kops) - Brings kOps into terraform in a fully managed way